Tender Rump Roast with Garlic & Herbs

 Tender Rump Roast

-This recipe turns a tough rump beef roast and makes a delicious dish, great for special occasions or a comforting meal.
+This recipe takes a tough rump beef roast and makes a delicious dish, great for special occasions or a comforting meal.
+With just a few simple ingredients we’ll create a tender roast that’s bursting with great flavor.

-The result is a tender rump roast that’s perfect for roast beef sandwiches or served as a main course with au jus.
+It’s a great way to make tender rump roast that’s perfect for roast beef sandwiches or served as a main course with au jus….
+And, if you prefer a slow cooker, or instant pot, I’ve got you covered!

 seasonings on counter, salt, popper, avocado oil, Worcestershire sauce, thyme, rosemary, garlic powder, onion powder and fresh garlic